wjurden/portfolio-projects/sql-projects/retail-sales-analysis/README.md

 ### Files:
 1. `create_table.sql`
-   - **Purpose**: Create the RETAIL_SALES_ANALYSIS &  CUSTOMER tables and upload the data into them.
+   - **Purpose**: Create the RETAIL_SALES_ANALYSIS table and upload the data into it.
    - **Key Operations**:
-     - Create order data & customers table.
+     - Create order data table.
-     - Insert data into tables.
+     - Insert data into table.

 2. `exploratory_analysis.sql`
    - **Purpose**: Initial exploratory analysis to understand the underlying sales data.